Tips for gardening in dry shade

 Barren strawberry (Waldsteinia): A low-growing, dense mat of leaves that slightly resemble those of strawberries.

 Big-root geranium (Geranium macrorrhizum): Attractive and aromatic leaves, flowers in late spring in colors ranging from white to pink and magenta, depending on cultivar.
-Not to be confused with the common annual geraniums of the genus Pelargonium.
+Not to be confused with the common annual geraniums (Pelargonium).

 Bishop's hat, or barrenwort (Epimedium x versicolor): Attractive heart-shaped leaves.
 With its delicate yellow flowers, 'Sulphureum' is the most popular cultivar.